bheisler/blog-hugo-source/content/post/work-efficiency-vs-step-efficiency.md

 As an example, lets consider the problem of summing a large array of numbers.

-The maximally work-efficient algorithm is a simple sequential sum - add the first and second numbers, then add the sum to the third, and then the fourth, and so on until you reach the end of the array.
+The most work-efficient algorithm is a simple sequential sum - add the first and second numbers, then add the sum to the third, and then the fourth, and so on until you reach the end of the array.
 There's no way that we can further reduce the work here - we must read and add every element to the sum, the overhead is as low as it could possibly be.
 However, this could still be slow - the user must wait for one CPU core to grind through all N array elements by itself, which means the wall-clock time could be long.

 Another algorithm would be to add the first and second numbers together on one core, the third and fourth on a second core, and so on, saving the results into a new array which is half the size as the old.
-Then, we could repeat the reduction on the new array until ultimately we arrived at a single sum.
+Then, we could repeat the reduction on the new array until we're left with a single sum.
 Of course, we could also give more than two elements to each core.
 This algorithm is highly step-efficient - the wall-clock time is proportional to log2(N).
-However, the work efficiency is reduced - the overall system now must start new threads, allocate an additional buffer, load the array elements and write the temporary sums back into the buffer, etc.
+However, the work efficiency is reduced - the overall system now must start new threads, allocate temporary buffers, load the array elements and write the temporary sums back into the buffer, etc.

 Of course the same idea applies to much more complex problems.
 If you were working on an algorithm to search for an optimum in a complex mathematical function, you might improve work efficiency by